gxf1212/notes/research/Common-tools.md

 ## Other

-RT:

-- 300K: 2.4942 kJ/mol, 0.596 kcal/mol, kT: 0.414 kJ/molecule
-- 310K: 2.57734 kJ/mol, 0.616 kcal/mol, kT: 0.4278 kJ/molecule

-we don't use kT in macroscopic world (or the final dG data)?

 # Gromacs

 This section is about basics and common usage.
-For more, see other pages about specific systems and applications.
+For more (theory, concepts), see other pages about specific systems and applications.